 Butch can be either Tom's rival/enemy or one of his buddies depending on the short.

 Dinner Deformation: This happened a lot to Jerry and Nibbles when they ate something larger than themselves, though only occasionally to Tom (either from his Dagwood Sandwich or swallowing something large and inedible like an umbrella).

-Disney Death: In the episode Heavenly Puss, Tom gets hit by a piano and dies, ending up in heaven, but he won't be able to pass through the gates without Jerry's forgiveness.
+Disney Death: In "Heavenly Puss", Tom gets hit by a piano and dies, ending up in heaven, but he won't be able to pass through the gates without Jerry's forgiveness.
 Tom is given a set amount of time to receive Jerry's signature on a certificate of forgiveness, but gets it seconds too late, and falls down to Hell, to the glee of a devilish Spike.
-Turns out to be All Just a Dream and Tom suddenly hugs a bewildered Jerry.
+It turns out to be All Just a Dream and Tom suddenly hugs a bewildered Jerry.

-While most episodes where Tom wins start out with Jerry initiating the conflict, the short Southbound Duckling, where Jerry is trying to help Quackers fly south whilst avoid being eaten by Tom, ends with Tom sneaking up behind the pair as they relax at Miami beach, trapping them under a bucket then giving an Evil Laugh to the camera.
+While most episodes where Tom wins start out with Jerry initiating the conflict, the short Southbound Duckling, where Jerry is trying to help Quackers fly south whilst avoiding being eaten by Tom, ends with Tom sneaking up behind the pair as they relax at Miami beach, trapping them under a bucket, then giving an Evil Laugh to the camera.
 Whatever he does to them next is up to your imagination.

 Eating Shoes: Tom eats his shoes and shoelaces in "His Mouse Friday".

 Eek, a Mouse!!: Numerous times.
 Invoked by Tom in "Trap Happy" when calling the mouse extermination service.